 To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
 These must reflect a progression of communication skills required for eventual college- and career-readiness, as outlined in the standards (see IMET).
-If grade three students are able to listen to others, discuss what they are learning, and voice their own confusion or misunderstandings, their learning becomes deeper and more meaningful.
+If grade five students are able to listen to others, discuss what they are learning, and voice their own confusion or misunderstandings, their learning becomes deeper and more meaningful.
 They are exposed, at this level, to points of view that may differ from their own, and they learn how to agree and disagree, express their own thoughts, and ask questions when they don't understand or need more clarification (CCSS).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6a.
 Comprehension and Collaboration .
-Materials provide a language framework that guides student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some Come to a discussion prepared 1) weak Rating Pending Follow agreed upon rules/roles • Pose and respond to specific questions to clarify or follow up on information • Review key ideas and explain their own ideas • Differentiate between contexts for formal English and situations where informal discourse is appropriate Use accurate, grade-appropriate conversational, general academic, and domain-specific words and phrases
+Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some Come to a discussion prepared 1) weak Rating Pending Follow agreed upon rules/roles Pose and respond to specific questions to clarify or follow up on information Review key ideas and explain their own ideas • Differentiate between contexts for formal English and situations where informal discourse is appropriate Use accurate, grade-appropriate general academic and domain-specific words and phrases

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6b.
 Presentation of Knowledge and Ideas.
-Materials provide a language framework for student planning of effective presentations, focusing on: How to report on a topic using evidence to present findings from their research How to tell a story or recount an experience How to use appropriate facts and relevant details to support ideas How to speak in complete sentences when appropriate to the task and situation 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence 1 SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):
+Materials provide a language framework for student planning of effective presentations, focusing on: How to report on a topic or text using evidence to present findings from research How to present an opinion How to sequence ideas logically How to use appropriate facts and relevant details to support ideas How to use descriptive details to support main ideas or themes How to use multimedia components How to adapt speech to a variety of audiences 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):